One of the Finest Examples of American Colonial Architecture

 by Eugene Scheel

-For information about visiting Kenmore, call 540-373-3381 or visit their web site.
+For information about visiting Kenmore, visit their web site.
 Ferry Farm is the related nearby Washington property.

 The cognoscenti of American Colonial architecture say the finest of that period's decors may be viewed at Kenmore, the Fredericksburg home of Revolutionary War patriot Col. Fielding Lewis and his wife, Elizabeth "Betty" Washington, George Washington's only sister.

 My first acquaintance with the couple came many years ago, while I was looking for a family graveyard at Western View, an isolated farm in Culpeper County.
 Among worn tombstones enveloped in creeper and ivy was a marker, placed in 1927 by the Culpeper Minute Men chapter of the Daughters of the American Revolution.
 The tablet noted that Betty Washington Lewis was buried there in March 1797.
 She had been visiting her daughter, Elizabeth "Betty" Lewis Carter.

 Mildred Jones, who attended the marker's unveiling, told me later that the ladies could not find a gravestone for Mrs. Lewis, so they told historian Douglas Southall Freeman, then planning his seven-volume biography of George Washington, to pick the location.

 "He was embarrassed," Jones said, "but he walked around a bit, stopped and pointed at the ground."

 On May 7, 1750, Betty Washington was six weeks shy of her 17th birthday when she married Lewis, 25, a widower with two young children.
 His first wife, Catherine, a cousin of George Washington's, died in childbirth along with the infant.